Knife legislation: Interpreting current state laws

 Some states prohibit the possession of a folding knife with a quick-opening mechanism such as a gravity knife, butterfly knife, or switchblade.
 Other states may impose no restrictions at all, while many allow possession with some restrictions (age, carrying on one's person, carrying concealed, carrying while a convicted felon, prohibited possessor, or while in the commission of a serious offense, etc.)

-The continual advent of new knife designs, such as assisted-opening knives can complicate issues of legality, particularly when state laws have not been carefully drafted to clearly define the new design and how it is to be classified within existing law.
-This omission has led in the past to cases in which state courts have substituted their own understanding of knife design to interpret legislative intent when applying statutes criminalizing certain types of knives.
+The continual advent of new knife designs, such as assisted-opening knives, can complicate legality issues, particularly when state laws have not been carefully drafted to clearly define the new design and how it is classified within existing law.
+This omission has led to cases where state courts have substituted their understanding of knife design to interpret legislative intent when applying statutes criminalizing certain types of knives.

-In 2014, attention was brought by many newspapers and media outlets to 1950s era legislation leading to many arrests and convictions for possession of the loosely defined gravity knife.
+In 2014, attention was brought by many newspapers and media outlets to 1950s-era legislation leading to many arrests and convictions for possession of the loosely defined gravity knife.
 This law was later declared unconstitutionally vague and subsequently repealed.

 City, county, and local laws

-City, county, and local jurisdictions (to include sovereign Indian nations located within a state boundary) may enact their own criminal laws or ordinances in addition to the restrictions contained in state laws, which may be more restrictive than state law.
+City, county, and local jurisdictions (to include sovereign Native American nations located within a state boundary) may enact criminal laws or ordinances in addition to the restrictions contained in state laws, which may be more restrictive than state law.
 Virtually all states and local jurisdictions have laws that restrict or prohibit the possession or carrying of knives in some form or manner in certain defined areas or places such as schools, public buildings, courthouses, police stations, jails, power plant facilities, airports, or public events.